-ENG 230(C) Current Themes in Literature Begins with a contemporary work that embodies a theme of current interest, and aims at developing a perspective on that theme as it has been explored in a representative selection of literature.
+ENG 230(C) Current Themes in Literature

+The course develops a theme of current interest through a representative selection of literature.
+See the class description in the preregistration booklet or online for more specific information.
 Prerequisite: ENG 102

 ENG 231(C) Creative Nonfiction